Updated 12/12/2024

 FutureEd has developed a tracker that monitors chronic absenteeism rates from the last pre-pandemic school year, 2018-19, through the 2021-22, 2022-23, and 2023-24 school years.

-To date, 25 states and the District of Columbia have released chronic absenteeism data for the 2023-24 school year.
-All but four reported improvements compared to the previous year, with Nevada showing the most significant progress—a 9 percentage point decline in absenteeism.
+To date, 27 states and the District of Columbia have released chronic absenteeism data for the 2023-24 school year.
+All but four reported improvements compared to the previous year, with Nevada and New Mexico leading the way, each achieving a roughly 9-percentage-point decline in absenteeism.
 In contrast, Louisiana’s absenteeism rate has continued to rise since the pandemic and is now nearly 3 percentage points higher than last school year.
 Mississippi experienced a slight increase, while rates in North Dakota and South Dakota remained unchanged.
 No state has fully returned to pre-pandemic levels, though West Virginia is the closest, with its rate just 3.5 percentage points above pre-pandemic levels.

 Chronic absenteeism often signals that students are experiencing untreated health needs, transportation problems, mental health issues, or other significant challenges.
 When many students attend school irregularly, teachers can’t move through the curriculum at their usual pace, which hurts the academic progress of students who are attending regularly as well as absentees.